maxkratt/FishNet-Documentation/guides/features/lag-compensation/raycast.md

 [Client]
 private void Fire()
 {
-    //Use LastPacketTick to get the best tick alignment.
+    // Use LastPacketTick to get the best tick alignment.
     PreciseTick pt = base.TimeManager.GetPreciseTick(TickType.LastPacketTick);
-    //Call fire on the server.
+    // Call fire on the server.
     ServerFire(pt);
 }

 [ServerRpc]
 private void ServerFire(PreciseTick pt)
 {
-    //Rollback using the precise tick sent in.
+    // Rollback using the precise tick sent in.
-    //Using Physics for 3d rolback, Physics3D for 2d rolback.
+    // Using Physics for 3d rollback, Physics3D for 2d rollback.
-    //Both physics types can be used at once. base.RollbackManager.Rollback(pt, RollbackManager.PhysicsType.Physics, base.IsOwner);
+    // Both physics types can be used at once. base.RollbackManager.Rollback(pt, RollbackManager.PhysicsType.Physics, base.IsOwner);
-    //Perform your raycast normally.
+    // Perform your raycast normally.
     RaycastHit hit;
     if (Physics.Raycast(transform.position, transform.forward, out hit)) { }
-    //Return the colliders to their proper positions. base.RollbackManager.Return();
+    // Return the colliders to their proper positions. base.RollbackManager.Return();
 }
 ```